zzx66699/R/04 Tibbles & Data frames.md

 # Chapter4 Tibbles & Data frames
+`tidyverse` is a system of packages in R with a common design philosophy for data manipulation, exploration, and visualization

+8 core packages of `tidyverse` are:
+ggplot2, tibble, tidyr, readr, purrr, dplyr, stringr, forcats

+we use `dplyr` a lot here

 ## 1. Data frames
 a collection of columns
 - column name should be named